Buying Tickets and Fees

 5. How should I set the ticketfee?

-Consider a constant stake cost of 10 DCR.
+Consider a constant ticket price of 10 DCR.
 Every block 20 tickets can move into the voting pool from the mempool.
 That is a value of 200 DCR.
 Every block generates about 30 DCR and returns 50DCR to the voters.
 3 DCR is sent to the developers to help fund development of Decred so only 27 ends up in the hands of miners.
 This means that 77 DCR is freed up each block to go back into tickets, assuming that all returns are reinvested.
 That is less than half of what the block can handle.
-The only way more DCR can enter the mempool is by external investment (i.e., buying from an exchange) or from miners who have been saving their DCR waiting for the stake cost to drop.
+The only way more DCR can enter the mempool is by external investment (i.e., buying from an exchange) or from miners who have been saving their DCR waiting for the ticket price to drop.

-In the case of a cost drop, a miner is looking to get into the pool before the cost changes again.
+In the case of a ticket price drop, a miner is looking to get into the pool before the price changes again.
 This happens every 144 blocks (about 12 hours).
 It does not matter if it is in the first block or the 100th.
 In 144 blocks 2,880 tickets will be accepted with a value of 28,800 DCR.
 There is not that sort of volume in the proof-of-stake network at this time.
 There is one scenario in which you might want to set your fee higher.
 If the stake cost is about to change in a few blocks, the mempool is not empty and you want to make sure you get the current price, it can help to set your fee a little higher than average to ensure you get in, especially if the next change will mean you miss a ticket.